lorriman/bggdatadumper/readme.md

 Currently it only handles boardgame data.
 A future version will handle other bgg data, such as collections, forums posts etc.

-##requirements and usage
+## requirements and usage

 It has been developed and tested only on Linux.
-It requires python 3.7
+It requires python 3.6+

 It uses a few libraries which can be installed as follows:

-'''python3 -m install'''
+''' python3 -m install '''

 For usage run from the commandline as

-'''   python3 -m bggdatadumper -h'''
+'''   python3 -m bggdatadumper -h '''

 Fetches games in geek-rating order up to maximum pages you specify.
 Pages are as found on https://boardgamegeek.com/browse/boardgame.